appliedcomputingtech/.github/profile/README.md

 ## Join Us 🤝

-Partner with us to revolutionize your refinery operations and lead the industry in AI-driven optimization.
+We welcome researchers, developers, engineers, and industry partners to join our mission!
+Whether you're contributing code, sharing expertise, or implementing solutions, help us revolutionise Process Engineering R&D and make applied AI in heavy industry accessible to all.
+Together, we'll lead the way in AI-driven optimization for a more efficient and sustainable future.

 - **Contact:** [sam@kashmirintelligence.com](mailto:sam@kashmirintelligence.com)
 - **Website:** [kashmirintelligence.com](https://www.kashmirintelligence.com)